 Entities Potentially Liable For Vaccine Complications

-medical professionals are rarely held responsible if they administered the vaccine correctly.
+medical professionals are rarely held responsible if they administer the vaccine correctly.
 The same immunity extends to vaccine manufacturers, who can only be held liable if there is proof that they willfully provided false information concerning the effects of their vaccines.

 The National Vaccine Injury Compensation Program (NVICP or VICP)